The Importance Of Attachment In Babies

 How many attachment figures do babies usually have?

-Babies usually have around 4 to 6 attachment figures depending on their experiences of being cared for.
+Pēpi usually has around 4 to 6 attachment figures depending on their experiences of being cared for.
 They may, however, have more adults who feel bonded to them.
 Each attachment relationship reflects the quality of care they have received over preceding months.

 Are there different patterns of attachment?

-Yes there are and depending on how a baby is cared for by a specific person, they may develop one of the following patterns: either secure, insecure organised or insecure disorganised.
+There are different patterns of attachment.
+The type depends on how a baby is cared for by a specific person.
+Pēpi may develop one of the following patterns:

 The attachment relationship may change over time; towards security or insecurity if the quality of care from a parent changes in a major way.